EphraimSiegfried/bachelor-thesis/src/content/evaluation.typ

 === Result

-The sum of the package sizes in the Nix store is 3.88 GB.
-The size of the `.git` repository is 0.68 GB.
-This is a size reduction of 82.47%.
+The sum of the package sizes in the Nix store is 77.84 GB.
+The size of the `.git` repository is 13.45 GB.
+This is a size reduction of 82.72%.

 === Discussion

-There are two reasons why we observe this size reduction.
-Firstly, Gachix compresses its objects using zlib. @git-internals-objects.
-The Nix store does not contain any compressed packages.
+We believe there are two primary reasons why we observe this size reduction.

+Firstly, Gachix compresses its objects using zlib. @git-internals-objects The Nix store does not contain any compressed packages.

 Secondly, since the Git object database is a Merkle tree and every object is identified by its hash, identical files in the Nix store are only stored once in the Git database.
+We have computed the amount of objects that have an indegree greater than one, i.e. the objects which are pointed by more than one tree. #footnote[https://github.com/EphraimSiegfried/gitics/tree/master] We found that out of the 706,848 unique objects reached, 154,371 (21.84%) had an indegree larger than one.
 This deduplication of files is also a reason why the size is smaller in Gachix.

 == Deployment on Systems without Nix <unix-deployment>